-Professors, established researchers, and public intellectuals may qualify.
-Preference is given to scholars with a Ph.D. or other terminal degree in their field, who have been employed in scholarly activities at an accredited institution of higher learning, and whose selection is likely to benefit the scholarly community in the home and/or host country or region.
+Professors, established researchers, and select public intellectuals may qualify.
+Preference is given to scholars with a Ph.D. or highest degree in their field, who have been engaged in scholarly activities through employment at a university, college, or other institution of research or higher learning.

 Do students qualify?

-No, IIE-SRF does not award fellowships to students seeking financial support to continue their studies.
+No, IIE-SRF does not award fellowships to students seeking financial support to continue their studies, including Ph.D. study.

 Is English proficiency required?